 - Aesthetics: subjective dimension indicating the kind of response a user has to a product.
 It represents the individual’s personal preference.

 - Conformance: precision with which the product or service meets the specified standards.

-- Durability: measures length of a product’s life.
-When the product can be repaired, estimating durability is more complicated.
-The item will be used until it is no longer economical to operate it.
-This happens when the repair rate and the associated costs increase significantly.
+- Durability: measures the length of a product’s life.
+When the product can be repaired, estimating strength is more complicated.
+The item is usable until it is no longer economical to operate it.
+This condition happens when the repair rate and the associated costs increase significantly.

 - Features: represents additional characteristics that enhance the appeal of the product or service to the user.

 - Perceived Quality: quality attributed to a good or service based on indirect measures.

 - Performance: represents a product’s primary operating characteristics.
 This dimension of quality involves measurable attributes; brands can usually be ranked objectively on individual performance.